 Those struggling with addiction to prescription pain relievers will experience a deterioration in their social interactions with family and friends.
 Things that were important to them before now take a back seat to the maintenance of the drug habit.
 A person will normally neglect their personal care and health.
 Legal and financial situations will mount.
 If the family bails the person out of their problems, then they may not wind up living on the street.

 Narconon Offers the Solution to Lasting Sobriety

-In fifty Narconon rehabilitation centers around the world, people who are addicted to both street and prescription opiates are finding recovery, right alongside those addicted to all those other street and medical drugs.
-In the long-term Narconon program that uses no drugs as part of its treatment, recovering addicts are able to find a new bright outlook and reduce cravings through the Narconon New Life Detoxification Program.
-This phase of recovery uses time in a sauna, a strict nutritional supplementation regimen and daily exercise to enable the body to flush out old stored drug toxins.
-The lowered cravings reported by those who finish it are essential to a lasting, sober lifestyle after a graduation from Narconon.
-To find out more, call today: 1-800-775-8750.
+In dozens of Narconon rehabilitation centers around the world, people who are addicted to both street and prescription opiates are finding recovery, right alongside those addicted to all those other street and medical drugs.
+The Narconon program uses maintenance drugs as part of its treatment and recovering addicts are able to find a new bright outlook and reduce cravings through the Narconon New Life Detoxification.
+This phase of recovery uses time in a sauna, a strict nutritional supplementation regimen, and daily exercise to enable the body to flush out old stored drug toxins.
+The lowered cravings reported by those who finish it are essential to a lasting, sober lifestyle.

 See also: Signs and Symptoms of Prescription Pain Pills